Functions

 Using the database

-The @teamkeel/sdk package is generated based on your schema and contains type-safe API's for interacting with your models.
+The @teamkeel/sdk package is generated based on your schema and contains type-safe APIs for interacting with your models.
 These APIs are all available on the exported models object.

 See Model API for full usage.